gjuoun/sbt-github-package-demo/README.md

 #### 2. Add `sbt-github-packages` plugin into your existing sbt project

-Add this line to your `./project/plugins.sbt`
+I assume you have a library that is ready to publish.
+Please add this line to your codebase `./project/plugins.sbt`
 ```bash
 addSbtPlugin("com.codecommit" % "sbt-github-packages" % "0.5.2")
 ```